Big Garden Birdwatch 2018

 great-tit

 While we’d been watching the small birds, the female kestrel had been joined by the male on top of the telegraph pole.
 After what seemed like an age they eventually both took off and after a bit of hunting about, the female landed on one of the posts in front of us.
-All 3 of us clicked away frenziedly, to the point that we didn’t even notice the male had landed until it took off again – d’oh!
+All 3 of us clicked away frenziedly, to the point that we didn’t even notice the male had landed until it took off again – doh!
 So we only got photos of the female, but she was stunning.
 I’d never been so close to a kestrel before and hadn’t realised just how beautiful they were.

-But as we stayed put in the hide and kept quiet, she decided to have another go for the mice.
+I think we made a bit too much noise and spooked her (and the male) off, but it wasn’t long before she returned.
+As we stayed put in the hide and kept quiet, she decided to have another go for the mice.

 We could have happily stayed and watched the kestrels for a lot longer, but by now the light was starting to go.
 Before we packed up for the day though we had one final visitor – an inquisitive squirrel.
 I know it’s not a red one, but I still can’t resist them.